T-2 mycotoxin

 T-2 mycotoxin is a trichothecene mycotoxin.
 It is a naturally occurring mold byproduct of Fusarium spp. fungus which is toxic to humans and other animals.
 The clinical condition it causes is alimentary toxic aleukia and a host of symptoms related to organs as diverse as the skin, airway, and stomach.
 Ingestion may come from consumption of moldy whole grains.
 T-2 can be absorbed through human skin.
 Although no significant systemic effects are expected after dermal contact in normal agricultural or residential environments, local skin effects can not be excluded.
-Hence, skin contact with T-2 should be limited.
+Hence, skin contact with T-2 should be avoided.